Incisivosaurus: Feathered juvenile specimens

 However, feather development specialist Richard Prum disputed the above interpretation of the feathers in a November 2010 letter to the journal Nature.
 Prum noted that the apparently ribbon-like structure of the juvenile's feathers were consistent with pennaceous feathers in the midst of moulting.
 In modern birds, new vaned feathers emerge from the feather follicle enclosed in a "pin feather", a solid tube covered in keratin.
 Usually, the tip of this tube will fall away first, leaving a structure identical to that seen in the fossil.
 Later, the rest of the sheath falls away when the entire feather has fully developed.
 Prum also noted, as did Xu and his team, that the structure of the oviraptorosaur feathers is fundamentally different from other prehistoric birds with ribbon-like tail feathers.
 In those other species, the ribbon portion is formed from a flattened and expanded rachis, or central quill, of the feather, with the feather barbs expanding out at the tip.
 In the fossil specimen, however, the "ribbon" like portion is the same width as the vaned tip.
 This is consistent with what is seen in feathers in the process of moulting.
 Prum concluded that rather than representing an instance of feathers changing in form as the animal aged, this specimen represents the first known fossil evidence of feather moulting.

 Prum also noted that in modern birds, tail feathers moult sequentially, not simultaneously as in the oviraptorosaur specimen.
 However, the sequential moulting of modern birds is because the birds need to retain their ability to fly during the moult (except in penguins).
 For lineages more primitive than the advent of flight, like oviraptorosaurs, this would not have been an issue, and all the wing and tail feathers of primitive feathered theropods may have moulted simultaneously, more like penguins than flying birds.

+However, Xu et al. (2010) rebutted that the purported moulting evidence is problematic due to the complete absence of previous-generation feathers, and suggested that the feather is too large to be considered as a "pin feather".
+Other authors agreed with the reply by Xu et al. (2010) that the structures do not represent the "pin feather", though they considered that the specimen might represent a mid to late immature stage.